lolcommits/lolcommits-sample_plugin/README.md

     (it was an image!)

 Use this repo to jump-start development on your own plugin.
-It has tests, docs and hooks with useful tools; Travis, CodeClimate, Rdoc etc.
+It has tests, docs and hooks with useful tools; CI, Rdoc etc.

 ## Developing your own plugin